amol-anand/L740-Headless-Architecture/summit-l740/README.md

-# Sample AEM project template
+# Adobe Summit 2020 L740 AEM Project

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.